The Controversial Incident between Zelensky and Trudeau in Canadian Parliament: Unveiling the Unknown Past

 In the West, for decades, they magnified the role of the United States and Great Britain in the Nazi defeat and it is ignored that 80 percent of German troops were destroyed by the Soviets.
 Later, during the Cold War, the Soviets were assimilated to the Russians, which allowed the USSR to be presented as a State where other nations were subject to the Russians, seeking to generate rivalries between them.
 It was unknown that for much of Soviet history, its main leaders were non-Russian: Stalin was Georgian and Khrushchev and Brezhnev were Ukrainian.
 Furthermore, Canada was a refuge for a large number of Ukrainian collaborators who grouped together in the Ukrainian Canadian Congress, a very active association with an anti-communist and anti-Russian discourse.

-This historical ignorance cannot be attributed to Zelensky because the debate about the past has been going on for years in Ukraine, even under his government.
+This historical ignorance cannot be attributed to Zelensky because the debate regarding the past has been going on for years in Ukraine, even under his government.
 Since before independence and then even longer, the role of Ukrainian nationalists in the war was discussed.
 Nazi collaborators were exalted as a legitimate opposition to communism because it would have been worse for the Ukrainians and any alliance was valid to defeat them.
 The Organization of Ukrainian Nationalists (OUN), created in 1929 to achieve a Ukrainian State, was vindicated.
 This organization was later divided into two: one of them was led by Stepán Bandera.
 In Poland occupied by Germany, the Ukrainian nationalist battalions Nachtingall and Roland were formed in 1941, integrated into the German army to invade the USSR.
 There the battalion under the command of the Ukrainian Roman Shujevich organized the first massacre of Jews, before the Nazis themselves.

 In 1942, Bandera’s OUN created the Ukrainian Insurgent Army (UPA) to fight the Soviets, Poles and Germans, and create their State.
 Although they later agreed with the Nazis to fight the Soviets.
 In 1943 they exterminated at least 80,000 Poles in Volyn to achieve an ethnically pure territory.
 Additionally, the OUN facilitated the recruitment of thousands of Ukrainians to create the 14th SS Division (known as Galitzia).
 With the Nazi defeat, most nationalists took refuge mainly in the US and Canada.